Fr0sT-Brutal/Delphi_OSMMap/README.md

   - `OSM.SlippyMapUtils` - util functions, variables and types
   - `OSM.TileStorage` - classes `TTileBitmapCache` implementing cache of map tiles organized as a queue and `TTileStorage` implementing disc storage of map tiles.
   - `OSM.NetworkRequest` - utils and classes for network requesting of map tiles.
 Class `TNetworkRequestQueue` implements threaded non-blocking queue of network requests.
 Unit doesn't contain any real network request engine.
-  - `SynapseRequest`, `WinInetRequest` contain concrete implementations of network requesting routines
+  - `SynapseRequest`, `WinInetRequest`, `RTLInetRequest` contain concrete implementations of network requesting routines
   - `OSM.MapControl` contains classes `TMapMark` and `TMapMarkList` for managing a set of map points and `TMapControl` itself

 Full docs for all units listed above is available [here](https://fr0st-brutal.github.io/Delphi_OSMMap/)